magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/request.md

 ### Server side RPC section

-ThingsBoard allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to ThingsBoard directly or via Gateway.
+IoT Hub allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to IoT Hub directly or via Gateway.

-Configuration, provided in this section uses for sending RPC requests from ThingsBoard to device.
+Configuration, provided in this section uses for sending RPC requests from IoT Hub to device.

 | **Parameter**                 | **Default value**                                                 | **Description**                                                                       |
 |:-|:-|-